BarisAlbayrakIEEE/StructuralAnalysis/README.md

 // Excludes the node relations.
 // Excludes the functions unrelated with the UI interface.
-// Assumes the objects extends IJSON_Object where all EOs, SCs and SAs will do so. template<typename...
+// Assumes the objects extends IJSON where all EOs, SCs and SAs will do so. template<typename...
 Ts>
 class DCG {
   std::shared_ptr<VectorTree<TODO>> _object_positions{}; // TODO: needs some type traits work